Critical-Infrastructure-Systems-Lab/manual/docs/general-programming.md

 - Familiarize yourself with the [Google Python Style Guide](https://google.github.io/styleguide/pyguide.html).
 While the choice of a specific style guide is subjective, Google Python Style Guide offers a comprehensive set of common rules along with clear explanations and examples.
 - Streamline your coding workflow by configuring [your favourite IDE](https://code.visualstudio.com/docs/python/formatting) to automatically format your code with tools, such as [Black](https://www.freecodecamp.org/news/auto-format-your-python-code-with-black/).

+# Introduction to unit testing

+Ensuring software reliability is an integral part of high-quality research, and unit tests help ensure the software is behaving as expected.
+Unit testing focuses on verifying that the building blocks -- small modular units of functions, classes, and methods -- work correctly.
+Many open-source projects report their test coverage, or the percentage of codebase tested.
+While high coverage does not guarantee the software is bug-free, it lends confidence to users that the code has been thoroughly tested.
+Ultimately, unit testing helps us squash bugs early in development, provide confidence when making code changes, and implicitly document the way individual code units are expected to work.

+In Python, popular unit testing frameworks include `unittest` and `pytest`.
+These frameworks automate the process of running tests and reporting results.

+## To do list
+- Read a tutorial on unit testing in Python [here](https://www.datacamp.com/tutorial/unit-testing-python).
+- Familiarize with implementing unit testing by looking at [PowNet 2.0](https://github.com/Critical-Infrastructure-Systems-Lab/PowNet/tree/master/src/test_pownet)

 # Linux for research

 [GNU/Linux](https://www.gnu.org/gnu/linux-and-gnu.html) is the powerhouse (operating system) behind most of our research group's computing clusters.
 Mastering the command line is required for running computational experiments.
 If you want a first dive into Linux, then check our blog post [here](https://critical-infrastructure-systems-lab.github.io/manual/programming/2024-07-10-tutorial-linux-1/).
 A deeper dive into this topic requires taking a short course on Bash Scripting.